patofoto/Demon_Klipper_Essentials_Unified/README.md

 ****************************************************************************************************************************

-# Printer Lights (White LED's)
+# Printer Lights (White LEDs)
-Be sure to name any White LED's that are on an output_pin you wish the macros to control to:
+Be sure to name any White LEDs that are on an output_pin you wish the macros to control to:

 ```
 [output_pin Printer_Lights]